 Weeds growing in the seams and cracks of sidewalk, driveway, or patio can be annoying and unsightly and can be considerably more difficult to remove than weeds in a garden or flower bed.
 Ideally, you want to remove the entire weed including the roots, but this can be quite hard when weeds have squeezed into minute cracks in the paving surface.
 Fortunately, there are ways to rid yourself of this eyesore, including some environmentally friendly methods.

 - Use a small flat-head screwdriver or a dandelion digger to dig and scrape the weeds out.
 Do what you can to get as much of the root system as you can.

 - Boil water and carefully pour it on the weeds.
 Extreme heat will kill the entire weed, including the roots.

-- Of course, you can pull them.
+- Of course, you can pull individual weeds.
 Pulling is especially effective for weeds with taproots, such as dandelions.
 This is best done when the soil is good and moist; try watering heavily, then pulling steadily on the weed until it comes out entirely.

 For weeds growing between brick or stone pavers, you can try filling the space with a material like a living ground cover, like thyme or sedum which will crowd out any weeds.
 Or, fill the spaces with shredded bark mulch or pea gravel.
 If the spaces between pavers are very small, look into a product called polymeric sand, which can be swept and watered into the cracks.
 Once dry, this sand forms a barrier that weeds can't grow through.
 Read product labels carefully, as there are some brands of this product that use synthetic binders, and others that use organic binders.
 Buy the organic one, if at all possible.